ihengki17/aws-flink-ml/README.md

     <img src="images/bedrock-2.png" width=100% height=100%>
 </div>

-3. After creating connection, we need to create the model in Flink before we could invoke on our query.
+3. After creating connection, go back to the Flink SQL Workspace to create the model in Flink before we could invoke on our query.
 ```sql
 CREATE MODEL NotificationEngine
 INPUT (loyal_level STRING)